 - Interprofessional competencies related to teamwork, communication, leadership, values and ethics, and roles and responsibilities

-- Comprehensive patient assessments such as those involving an assessment for social determinants of health, medication management review, or care plan development.
+- Comprehensive patient assessments such as those involving an assessment for social determinants of health, medication management review, and care plan development

 - Health literacy